shavonn/genobi/README.md

 ## Usage

-genobi is configured via a `genobi.config.js` file in the root of your project.
-This file exports a function that receives the genobi API as its parameter:
+Genobi is configured via a `genobi.config.js` file in the root of your project.
+This file exports a function that receives the Genobi API as its parameter:

 ```javascript
 // genobi.config.js